Vangel22/devops_tech_project/README.md

 3. Helm packages for all of the above
 4. CI/CD pipeline with Github Actions, Jenkins or Gitlab CI.
 5. Step 4 will create new Docker image and will put the new Helm version to Kubernetes.
-6. Add loging with Fluentd - https://www.cncf.io/projects/fluentd/
-7. Add monitoring with Prometheus - https://www.cncf.io/projects/prometheus/
+6. Add monitoring with Prometheus - https://www.cncf.io/projects/prometheus/

 Make 3-5 pages of docs.